nguyentkfsc0086/academic-website/content/en/authors/admin/_index.md

   - Machine Learning
   - Modeling Mathematics
 work:
+ Hire me so I can put your name in this section
   - position: Research Assistant in Biomedical Data Science
     company_name: Department of Biological Science, University of Massachusetts Lowell
     advisor: Rachel Melamed, PhD